Bisrat-19/csv-sales-processor/README.md

 - If uploads appear to be missing: ensure `backend/uploads` exists and has write permissions.
 - If a download link fails, check `DOWNLOAD_SECRET` and expiry timestamp; the server validates both the token and expiry.

----

-If you want, I can also add a small `backend/README.md` that focuses only on developer details or create a `docs/` folder with expanded operational instructions (CI, deployment, and Redis migration steps).